Moondance Covid-19 Response

 CDC recommends wearing a face covering in public settings where other social distancing measures are difficult to maintain (e.g., grocery stores, pharmacies), especially in areas of significant community based transmission.

 Moondance trips meet at public and private launch locations.
-On our public launch locations (such as state parks or public land) we recommend wearing a face mask during our land orientation and keep them with you to wear again while loading gear at the end of the trip.
+On our public launch locations (such as state parks or public land) we highly recommend wearing a face mask during our land orientation and keep them with you to wear again while loading gear at the end of the trip.
 Wearing a mask is a simple way for you to help us keep our guides protected, as they will be doing the same for you.
-Best practices for masks are still being developed and we will continue to follow any regulations put out by the CDC, WHO, Department of Health and Washington State regarding mask use.
+We are not requiring proof of vaccine status, thus we are still asking for masks to be used at certain times, even though we now know outdoor spread is much less likely to occur.

 **Please continue to check our policies on mask use as they are likely to change.**